7 Surprising Side Effects of Eating White Rice

 "While more data is needed, some studies suggest a link between white rice consumption and metabolic syndrome risk," says Manaker.

-According to the Mayo Clinic, "metabolic syndrome is a cluster of conditions that occur together, increasing your risk of heart disease, stroke, and type 2 diabetes."
-The conditions include high blood sugar, excess body fat around the waist, increased blood pressure, and abnormal cholesterol or triglyceride levels.
+"Metabolic syndrome is a cluster of conditions that occur together, increasing your risk of heart disease, stroke, and type 2 diabetes.
+The conditions include excess body fat around the waist, increased blood pressure, and abnormal cholesterol or triglyceride levels," according to the Mayo Clinic.

 More content from Healthy Eating